Publication date: April 21, 2020

 Can she save herself from a witch’s fate?

-Martha is a feisty and articulate young woman, the daughter of a wheelwright, living in a Herefordshire villlage in Elizabethan England.
-Unusually for the time she is educated and so helps at the local school whilst longing to escape the confines and small-mindedness of a community riven by religious bigotry and poverty.
+Martha is a feisty and articulate young woman, the daughter of a wheelwright, living in a Herefordshire village in Elizabethan England.
+With no mother Martha’s life is spent running her father’s meagre household and helping out at the local school whilst longing to escape the confines and small-mindedness of a community driven by religious bigotry and poverty.

 As she is able to read and is well-versed in herbal remedies she is suspected of being a witch.
 When a landslip occurs – opening up a huge chasm in the centre of the village – she is blamed for it and pursued remorselessly by the villagers.

 But can her own wits and the love of local stablehand Jacob save her from a witch’s persecution and death…

 A brilliant and accomplished novel that perfectly captures the febrile atmosphere of Elizabethan village life in an age when suspicion and superstition were rife.
 Perfect for fans of Tracy Chevalier.

 ‘It’s a gripping story and such accomplished writing.
 I really enjoyed every moment of working on it.’
 Yvonne Holland, editor of Philippa Gregory and Tracy Chevalier